Quantifying disparities in intimate partner violence: a machine learning method to correct for underreporting: Abstract

-\linespread{1.0}\selectfont Estimating the \emph{prevalence} of a medical condition, or the proportion of the population in which it occurs, is a fundamental problem in healthcare and public health.
-Accurate estimates of the \emph{relative prevalence} across groups --- capturing, for example, that a condition affects women more frequently than men --- facilitate effective and equitable health policy which prioritizes groups who are disproportionately affected by a condition.
-However, it is difficult to estimate relative prevalence when a medical condition is underreported.
-In this work, we provide a method for accurately estimating the relative prevalence of underreported medical conditions, building upon the positive unlabeled learning framework.
-We show that under the commonly made \emph{covariate shift} assumption --- i.e., that the probability of having a disease conditional on symptoms remains constant across groups --- we can recover the relative prevalence, even without restrictive assumptions commonly made in positive unlabeled learning and even if it is impossible to recover the absolute prevalence.
-We conduct experiments on synthetic and real health data which demonstrate our method's ability to recover the relative prevalence more accurately than do baselines, and demonstrate the method's robustness to plausible violations of the covariate shift assumption.
-We conclude by illustrating the applicability of our method to case studies of intimate partner violence and hate speech.
+\linespread{1.0}\selectfont The first step towards reducing the pervasive disparities in women's health is to quantify them.
+Accurate estimates of the \emph{relative prevalence} across groups --- capturing, for example, that a condition affects Black women more frequently than white women --- facilitate effective and equitable health policy which prioritizes groups who are disproportionately affected by a condition.
+However, it is difficult to estimate relative prevalence when a health condition is underreported, as many women's health conditions are.
+In this work, we present \texttt{PURPLE}, a method for accurately estimating the relative prevalence of underreported health conditions which builds upon the positive unlabeled machine learning framework.
+We show that under a commonly made assumption---that the probability of having a health condition given a set of symptoms remains constant across groups---we can recover the relative prevalence, even without restrictive assumptions commonly made in positive unlabeled learning and even if it is impossible to recover the absolute prevalence.
+We conduct experiments on synthetic and real health data which demonstrate \texttt{PURPLE}'s ability to recover the relative prevalence more accurately than do previous methods.
+We then use \texttt{PURPLE} to quantify the relative prevalence of intimate partner violence (IPV) in two large emergency department datasets.
+We find higher prevalences of IPV among patients who are on Medicaid, not legally married, in lower-income zipcodes, in metropolitan counties, and non-white.
+We show that correcting for underreporting is important to accurately quantify these disparities, and that failing to do so yields less plausible estimates.
+Our method is broadly applicable to underreported conditions in women's health, as well as to gender biases beyond healthcare.

 \linespread{1.0}\selectfont \FloatBarrier \pagenumbering{gobble}

 \FloatBarrier

 \pagenumbering{arabic}